adonoho/DDGPreferences/Readme.md

 identifier/key which is identical to a property name.
 This post is not a tutorial on how to build an app that uses Apple's Settings application.
-That said the example app has only made minor changes to the fields created when you add a Settings.bundle to your app.
+That said the example app has only made minor changes to the fields created when you add a `Settings.bundle` to your app.
 (In particular, I changed the Key/Identifier from using under bars, _, as word separators to using standard Cocoa camel case.)
 In other words, I believe a beginner should be able to follow the logic of using this class without too much difficulty.

-### How do you use `DDGPreferences`?
+### How do you use DDGPreferences?

 Using `DDGPreferences` is simple.
 Make your Preferences class a subclass of `DDGPreferences` and then instantiate it.
 Really, that is all you have to do.